Loreto Baja California, Mexico Travel Guide

 United States and Canadian Citizens: No visa needed for tourist stays up to 180 days.
 Entry is with a valid passport and completed FMM (Forma Migratoria Múltiple) entry card for tourists.

-Your passport needs to be valid for at least six months beyond your planned departure date.
+Your passport needs to have at least six months of validity months beyond your planned departure date.
 This is a common international travel rule.

 Costs vary widely depending on your travel style.
 Loreto provides options for various budgets.